-Costa Rica food is rich, colorful and healthy.
+Costa Rica’s food is rich, colorful, and healthy.
 If you are not used to having heavy dishes from breakfast to lunch and all the way to dinner, you might just find eating in Costa Rica a challenge.

-There are lots of simple Costa Rican food recipes which you can try recreating once you’re at home.
+There are many simple Costa Rican food recipes that you can try recreating once you’re at home.

 You will also notice how each plate highlights the fruits and vegetables in season, with your plate resembling a harvest basket albeit artfully.